Replay: Walking Down ‘Abbey Road’ After 55 Years

 “Something in the way she moves / Attracts me like no other lover / Something in the way she woos me,” Harrison sings.

 Originally intended for “Let It Be,” “Maxwell’s Silver Hammer” is lyrically dark yet instrumentally upbeat.
-The tune cheerfully relay the tale of a boy’s murder spree with a hammer, and feature gleeful sound effects producing an eerie earworm.
+The tune cheerfully relays the tale of a boy’s murder spree with a hammer, and features gleeful sound effects producing an eerie earworm.

 McCartney’s “Oh!
 Darling” contrasts hopeful dealmaking with Harrison’s lovesick ballad.
 The track’s desperate lyrics of a man not wanting to be abandoned are recontextualized knowing The Beatles’ relationship was on its last legs.